BND Hamburger Icon

 “HR is evolving to start looking at the marketplace differently because of the skill shortage and talent gap,” Lowsky said.
 “We’re building the workforce differently than just the traditional ‘full time and part time.’
 [With] full-time, part-time, contingent workers, volunteers, etc. … HR can build and mobilize a culture to attract the talent you want.”

-Weber told Business News Daily that benefits might evolve or change to attract top talent.
-For example, some businesses offer to make payments toward student loans rather than contribute to a 401(k), a practice that appeals to many applicants.
+Administering employee benefits, such as health care, is another key function of an HR professional.
+Weber said benefits might evolve or change to attract top talent.
+For example, some businesses offer to make payments toward student loans rather than contribute to a 401(k), an appealing practice to many applicants.

 TipTip